How will you deliver my flour?

 How much does delivery cost?

-The delivery cost is a flat £5.95 and this will be added to your bill at checkout.
+The delivery cost is a flat £5.95 for UK mainland and this will be added to your bill at checkout.
 Order values of £45 and over will be delivered free of charge.
 Please note that the value of the order needs to be £45 or more after any discount codes have been applied for the Free Delivery to be applied.
+For deliveries to Scottish Highlands & Islands, Northern Ireland, Channel Islands, Isle of Man, Isles of Scilly and Isle of Wight please see below.

 Is there anywhere that you can't deliver within the UK?